artakhak/IoC.Configuration/docs/overview/index.rst

 IoC.Configuration Overview
 ==========================

-- The dependency injection bindings is done in one or combination of the following techniques:
+- The dependency injection bindings are done in one or combination of the following techniques:
     - In **IoC.Configuration** module classes using chained methods, pretty similar to how it is done in popular containers, **Ninject** and  **Autofac**.
       The **IoC.Configuration** module classes should either implement **IoC.Configuration.DiContainer.IDiModule**, or extend the class **IoC.Configuration.DiContainer.ModuleAbstr**, and override the method **Load()**.